 The fact of the matter is this: your business can’t wait on BANT leads.
 For one, it’s not a real thing that you can predict.
 For your organization to say, “I want 20 BANT leads a month,” it is like saying you know that there are X amount of companies that have the budget, timing, etc. You don’t know if that’ll be the case every month.
 That’s why there’s a lead nurture process.

-Wait for leads that are perfect from your SDR team.
+- Wait for leads that are perfect from your SDR team.
 Then, your B2B sales reps can easily close those deals.
-OR

 Still not sure which option is better?